 - Gather all your supplies and make sure breastmilk is at room temperature

-- Cut the soap base into small chunks - most soap bases come in 2 lbs packs, so use ¼ of the pack, eyeballing is ok
+- Cut the soap base into small chunks - most soap bases come in 2 lbs packs, so use ¼ of the pack; eyeballing is ok

-- Melt the soap base - use a microwave on 20-second intervals stir in between each burst or melt on medium heat in a double boiler or over a water bath
+- Melt the soap base - use a microwave on 20-second intervals and stir in between each burst or melt on medium heat in a double boiler or over a water bath

 - Add breastmilk at room temperature, stir